Lemar Durant

-Lemar Durant (born August 20, 1992) is a Canadian football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
+Lemar Durant (born August 20, 1992) is a Canadian-American former professional football wide receiver who played seven seasons in the Canadian Football League (CFL).
 He attended Simon Fraser University, where he played college football for the Simon Fraser Clan.
-He was drafted by the Calgary Stampeders in the second round of the 2015 CFL Draft.
-Durant has also been a member of the BC Lions and Hamilton Tiger-Cats.
+He was drafted by the Calgary Stampeders in the second round of the 2015 CFL draft.
+Durant was also a member of the BC Lions and Hamilton Tiger-Cats, and Ottawa Redblacks.

 Early career

 Durant played high school football at Centennial Secondary School.
 During his senior year, as his team's top receiver, Durant was asked to switch to the quarterback position to fill in for the team's quarterback, who had suffered a season ending injury.
 Over seven games that year, he completed seven touchdown passes and ran for 985 yards and an additional 16 touchdowns.
 For his performance as a senior, Durant was named the Coquitlam Sports Wall of Fame’s male high school athlete of the year in 2009.
 He was also awarded the Canadian High School football Provincial MVP for his performance on the field that same year.
 A dual sport athlete, Durant also played basketball at Centennial, averaging 32 points per game.

-After graduating from high school in 2010, Durant, who is a dual USA/ Canadian citizen attended the University of Nevada, Reno where he played for the Wolf Pack as a wide receiver.
+After graduating from high school in 2010, Durant, who is a dual USA/Canadian citizen attended the University of Nevada, Reno where he played for the Wolf Pack as a wide receiver.
 He transferred to Simon Fraser University, where he played from 2012 to 2014.
 Durant recorded 175 receptions for 2,392 yards and 28 touchdowns during his time with the SFU Clan.
 In October 2012, Durant tied the Great Northwest Athletic Conference single-game record for receiving touchdowns after catching 12 passes for 228 yards and four touchdowns against the Dixie State Red Storm.
 He finished his first year at Simon Fraser with 17 touchdowns and a conference record 93 catches, for which he was named a first-team conference all-star.
 Durant was again named an all-star in his final year after recording 55 catches for 685 yards and four touchdowns.